• Home

 Where to find: Moss Spheres | Glass Slab Coasters | Faux White Hydrangeas

-If you have spray paint in the color you like, it is all you need plus a drop cloth, which might be as simple as a flattened cardboard box.
 If you don’t have spray paint on hand, it can be found and ordered at many online retailers for delivery right to your front door from Amazon, Home Depot, Lowes, Walmart, Target and Michaels.

 Before and After Planter Makeover